rwaldron/tc39-notes/es8/2017-03/mar-23.md

 AK: That's a syntax error.

 DH: That's something you want to do and you can't right now.
-That can be solved with some fixes to service worker, and ??
+That can be solved with some fixes to Service Worker, and ??

 AK: So you're not suggesting this is the way to solve this.